heapbytes/dotfiles/README.md

 ## Picom

-> Added window animations and blur effect, i've added 2 config files, one with all windows with blur effect and the other have no blur effect for current window.
+> Added window animations and blur effect, I've added 2 config files, one with all windows with blur effect and the other has no blur effect for the current window.

 |window blur|Whole blur|
 |--|--|